Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/uname-a.png)
 **Figure 47** My linux kernel core.

 The first number is the version number, in my case it is kernel version 4, the next number is the major revision which is my case is 15 and the third number is the minor revision number, the fourth number is the patch level.
-In the past, in the version of the kernel was a general rule in the number version, in the second number every odd number was as developed version, and the even number was as stable version, as example the 1.5.2 kernel was under development and version 1.6.2 was known as stable kernel version, when the kernel version 2.6.x came along it stay for long time without numerate the number except the last one number, because version 2.6.was awesome and fourth number for the patch number, one more thing that you need to know is that after thay release the version 2.6, thay get ride of the odd/even number and every new release is stable and not under development, every stable version will develop and update on a new version.
+In the past, in the version of the kernel was a general rule in the number version, in the second number every odd number was as developed version, and the even number was as stable version, as example the 1.5.2 kernel was under development and version 1.6.2 was known as stable kernel version, when the kernel version 2.6.x came along it stay for long time without numerate the number except the last one number, because version 2.6.was awesome and fourth number for the patch number, one more thing that you need to know is that after they release the version 2.6, they get ride of the odd/even number and every new release is stable and not under development, every stable version will develop and update on a new version.

-When the version of that kernel raise up and was 2.6.39.4 than Linus Torvalds decided update the enumerating to be more like the old one, which is the first number will be the kernel version, the second will be the kernel release and the third will be the minor revision which is stable or patch to update abilities on the kernel.
+When the version of that kernel raise up and was 2.6.39.4 than Linus Torvalds decided update the enumerating to be more like the old one, which is the first number will be major release, the second will be minor release and the third will be the minor revision which is stable or patch to update abilities on the kernel.
 You may somtime see like a fourth number which play as a path, in my case of **72-generic** this is the Ubuntu specific patch they done.

 You can find the versions of kernels that you have in you linux machine under the /lib/modules folder and in each one we can found every modules that are run on our system.